Has an aggressive collector made you question whether their behavior is illegal?

-The Fair Debt Collection Practices Act was originally put into law in 1978 as a piece of the Consumer Credit Protection Act.
+The Fair Debt Collection Practices Act was originally put into law in 1978 as part of the Consumer Credit Protection Act.
 It establishes standards of practices for collecting debts once they’ve been sold to a third-party collection agency.
 This includes all types of debts, including credit cards, car loans, mortgages, and even unpaid medical bills.

 The following list provides a breakdown of the most essential regulations set in place by the FDCPA:

-- Limits hours when collections phone calls can be made – so a collector cannot call you at all hours of the day and night.
+- Limits hours when collections can make phone calls.
+A collector cannot call you at all hours of the day and night.
 They can only call you between 8:00 AM and 9:00 PM, local time.

 - Gives restrictions to the number of calls that can be placed regarding a debt in a single day.